adelowo/portfolio/_posts/2016-06-17-on-development-and-production-environment-parity.md

 1 -- Guys here meant anyone, it could have been a dude or a girl.

-2 -- We didn't really fall out of love with Graph databases but we have been doing a lot recently and haven't had the "courage" to plunge in.
+2 -- We didn't really fall out of love with Graph databases.
+We have been messing with the idea of moving toward Graph dbs have been doing a lot recently and haven't had the "courage" to plunge in.

 3 -- The third issue was a proposal not a bug.